thatjsprof/amplify-hackathon/README.md

 ## Modifications

-- I removed the team-provider file because of sensitive info
+- I removed the team-provider file because of sensitive info.
-- I removed the aws exports file also
+- I removed the aws exports file also.